docker/docs/docker-for-aws/scaling.md

 Pick "Use current template", and then click "Next".
 Fill out the same parameters you have specified before, but this time, change your worker count to the new count, click "Next".
 Answer the rest of the form questions.
-CloudFormation will show you a preview of the changes it will make.
+CloudFormation shows you a preview of the changes.
 Review the changes and if they look good, click "Update".
-CloudFormation will change the worker pool size to the new value you specified.
-It will take a few minutes (longer for a larger increase / decrease of nodes), but when complete you will have your swarm with the new worker pool size.
+CloudFormation changes the worker pool size to the new value you specified.
+It takes a few minutes (longer for a larger increase / decrease of nodes), but when complete the swarm has the new worker pool size.